craftingcity/RollHighOrDie/Core Rules/Character Rules/Surviving.md

 When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Water you've drank.

-If you drink a Full Ration, you are no longer under the 'Dehydrated' condition.
+If you drink a Full Ration, you are no longer under the 'Dehydrated' [[Condition]].

-If you drink a Half Ration, you gain the ''
+If you drink a Half Ration, you gain the 'Dehydrated' [[Condition]].

+If you drink no Ration, you gain the 'Dehydrated' [[Condition]].
+Make a Death Call.

 ## Rest
 Rest allows your body to perform the unconscious processes that will rejuvenate and recuperate your physical and mental health.